Medieval Arab Women’s Hairstyles and Head Ornaments

 6) Al-mayyala’s hairstyle

 There are no detailed iconographical or textual references to the construction and arrangement of this hairstyle.
 Still, based on the available information, we can infer that this hairstyle encompassed a wide array of large updos.
 These hairstyles were mainly associated with prostitutes and women of questionable character.
-It was called mashtat al-mayyala (the hairdo of the deviant), a reference to a hadith about deviant seductive women, imitating Roman women donning large towering coiffeurs that look like a “two-humped camel tilted to the side”.
+It was called mashtat al-mayyala (the hairdo of the deviant), a reference to a hadith about licentious women donning large, towering coiffeurs that look like a “two-humped camel tilted to the side”.

 Jurists explain that the prohibition on such hairstyles referenced in that hadith is only applied when they are worn outside the home and could be visible from their veils or cloaks, fearing it might garner unwanted male attention, something a free and respectable woman should preclude herself from doing.
 Yet, wearing such hairstyles inside her home in the company of family or female friends was fine, and wearing the hair down like the mothers of the believers was preferable.

 Despite the presence of such regulations, women often disregarded strict rules on dress enforced by patriarchal values.
 Women were always trying to follow the latest fashions, no matter how scandalous in the eyes of the religious scholars and moralists.
-This clearly illustrates a dissonance between the practiced reality and the didactic culture preached in sermons and religious texts.
+This clearly illustrates a dissonance between the practiced reality and the normative, often didactic, culture preached in sermons and religious texts.

 Hair Ornaments: